 Now that we know what to look for – let’s look at the best weightlifting shoes for 2020.
 We’ll call out those special features we explained above.

-Nike has one weightlifting shoe for 2020: the Nike Romaleos 3 XD.
+Nike has only one weightlifting shoe for the year 2020, the Romaleos 4.

 First, you can see the raised heel.
 It gives a 20mm offset – which is right where we’d expect it to be.

 Is it rigid?
 Yep.

 But, Nike has done things the smart way.
 The heel is built from a sophisticated polymer structure.

 This gives a maximum of firmness and stability with a minimum of weight.